nifferdil/Craigslist-Clone-Ember/README.md

-# Craigslist-Clone, Epicodus Week 9 Projecct
+# Craigslist-Clone, Epicodus Week 9 Project

 View categories on the main page and see all of the listings for for a category when selected.
 Admins are able to add, edit and delete a new listing in a category.